Rector (academia): Australia

 The term "rector" is uncommon in Australian academic institutions.
-The executive head of an Australian university has traditionally been given the British title Vice-Chancellor, although in recent times the American term President has also been adopted.
-The term rector is used by some academic institutions, such as the University of Melbourne residential college, Newman College; the private boys' school, Xavier College; and the University of Sydney residential college, St John's College (Benedictine).
+The executive head of an Australian university has traditionally been given the British title of vice-chancellor, although in recent times the American term president has been used.
+The term rector is used by some academic institutions, such as the University of Melbourne residential college, Newman College, the private boys' school, Xavier College, and the University of Sydney residential college, St John's College (Benedictine).

 The title rector is sometimes used for the head of a subordinate and geographically separate campus of a university.
-For example, the executive head of the Australian Defence Force Academy in Canberra, which is a campus of the University of New South Wales in Sydney is a Rector, as is the head of the Cairns campus of James Cook University, based at Townsville.
+For example, the executive head of the Australian Defence Force Academy in Canberra, which is a campus of the University of New South Wales in Sydney is a rector, as is the head of the Cairns campus of James Cook University, based in Townsville.

 New Zealand

 The title is used in New Zealand for the headmaster of some independent schools, such as Lindisfarne College and St. Patrick's College, Silverstream, as well as a number of state schools for boys, including Otago Boys' High School, King's High School, Dunedin, Waitaki Boys' High School, Timaru Boys' High School, Palmerston North Boys' High School and Southland Boys' High School showing the Scots' involvement in the foundation of those schools.